Shirly8/Sift/README.md

 ## Categorization Cascade

 "STARBUCKS" doesn't need an LLM.
 The rule engine handles it at 0.95 confidence with zero latency and zero cost.
 The harder problem is "SP * ETSY" or "AMZ*WHOLEFDS".
 Those go to the LLM, but LLM classifications sit at 0.75 confidence, below the 0.80 cache threshold.
-Intentional.
-LLM results are useful but not trustworthy enough to propagate without review.
+This is intentional because LLM results are useful but not trustworthy enough to propagate without review.

 ```mermaid
 flowchart LR